-Our approach to messaging for startups
+Our approach to messaging

-James Hannon and I have helped create positioning and messaging for hundreds of companies, including more than 80 that were acquired or went public.
+James Hannon and I are the founders of Getsey | Hannon.
+Before this, we were the founders and principal positioning and messaging architects at 2010 Tech PR Agency of the Year, Atomic PR.
+We have helped create positioning and messaging for hundreds of companies, including more than 85 that were acquired or went public.
 If a company’s positioning and messaging are sharp, it’s much easier to do marketing, sell things and raise money from investors.
 If positioning and messaging aren’t sharp, then all those things will be much harder.

 Messaging is a set of specific statements used to support a company’s positioning, and communicate important information about the company and its activities to customers, employees, investors, partners and other stakeholders.